 Midline vermis (paleocerebellum): It helps coordinate trunk and leg movements.
 Vermis lesions result in abnormalities of stance and gait.

-Lateral hemispheres (neocerebellum): They control quick and finely coordinated limb movements, predominantly of the arms.
+Lateral hemispheres (neocerebellum): They control quick and finely coordinated limb movements, predominantly of the arms and hands.

 There is growing consensus that in addition to coordination, the cerebellum controls some aspects of memory, learning, and cognition.